Variational Shape Inference for Grasp Diffusion on SE(3): Experiments

 To validate the effectiveness of our variational shape inference approach with real sensor data, we deploy our method on a Franka Research 3 robot arm equipped with a Panda Hand gripper in a pick-and-place task.
 The experimental setup uses a Realsense D435i camera to capture the robot's workspace, with segmented object point clouds extracted using SAM~\cite{kirillov2023segany} as shown in \cref{fig:rw}.
 Collision-free trajectories to and from the generated grasp poses are computed using the RRT-Connect implementation from VAMP~\cite{vamp_2024}.
 Video demonstrations are provided in the supplementary material.

 All methods are deployed without additional training or fine-tuning, evaluating zero-shot sim-to-real transfer capabilities.
 As presented in \cref{table:rw}, our method achieves consistently high performance across all test objects, with particularly robust results for challenging geometries such as the Jug and Klein Bottle (K-Bottle).
 The Jug is significantly larger compared to other objects, and the Klein Bottle features smoothly varying curvature and complex geometry.
-These challenging objects are further complicated by real-world factors such as sensor noise and point cloud registration errors.
-Such conditions create substantial difficulties for baseline methods that rely on standard point cloud encoders, while highlighting the advantages of our variational shape inference approach (trained only on noise-free point clouds), which maintains robust performance despite measurement error.
-This robustness directly validates our core hypothesis that learning structured geometric priors through variational autoencoding improves grasp synthesis.
+Furthermore, real-world factors such as sensor noise and point cloud registration errors exacerbate the difficulty for methods that rely on standard point cloud encoders, while highlighting the advantage of our variational shape inference approach (trained only on noise-free point clouds).